The Royal Game of Ur

 How to Play

 The game begins with an empty board and seven pieces in each player's hand.
-Players take turns rolling the dice and moving their pieces.
-Each die has 4 corners, half of them are marked.
-Players can move their pieces along the path according to the number of marked corners of the dice facing up.
+Players take turns rolling the dice, with each die featuring four corners, half of them marked.
+Movement is determined by the number of marked corners facing up.
 On a roll of 0, a turn is missed.
 The first player getting all their pieces of the board wins the game.
 The players move along the path as shown in the diagram below.
 The middle path is shared by both players.

 Royal game of Ur path